 - Uninhabitability of the destination vacation home caused by a natural disaster

 - Uninhabitability of your primary residence or your traveling companion's primary residence caused by natural disaster

-- Sickness, injury or death of you, a family member, traveling companion or service animal
+Sickness, injury or death of you, a family member, a traveling companion or a service animal

 Ski Trip Preserver also provides:

 Frequently Asked Questions

 Ski Trip Preserver provides coverage should you need to cancel your trip before you even depart or if your trip is interrupted.
 The plan also provides coverage for trip delay, baggage delay, lost or stolen personal items including sporting equipment such as skis and snowboards, emergency accident and sickness medical coverage and emergency evacuation as well as 24-hour assistance services.

 Trip cancellation is financial reimbursement of your prepaid, non-refundable vacation rental costs when an unforeseen event, which is a covered reason under your policy, causes you to cancel your trip